Precautions help make responses faster and better. That’s why Adrian Nance went to Mozambique in January 2010. To get ready.

 Everyone hoped that nothing would happen, including Adrian.
 But precautions can yield good things:

-- Visits also help those on the ground see our commitment.
+- People on the ground can also see our commitment.

-- Visits helped follow up the links made when we had our HQ in Mozambique.
+- Visits helped to follow up the links when we had an HQ in Maputo.

 The trustees were so glad they sent him.
 Adrian learned so much.
 And some key people could see him.